AstraXTech/AstraXTech/README.md

 - 👋 Hi, I’m Mars of AstraXTech
-- 👀 I’m interested in robotics, drone avionice, autonomous vehicles, artificial intelligence, game design, and so much more!
+- 👀 I’m interested in robotics, drone avionics, autonomous vehicles, artificial intelligence, game design, and so much more!
 - 🌱 I’m currently learning full stack development.
 - 💞️ I’m looking to collaborate on anything!
 Knowledge is power.
 - 📫 You can reach me on: